-Before you can debug the module you must ensure that you:
+If you are working with your own module, before you can debug it, you must ensure that you:

-- 1. Unpack kernel source code and compile the kernel against exactly the same kernel version as the target. - 2.
-Compile the loadable module against exactly the same kernel version as the target.Ensure that you compile both images with debug information.
+- Unpack kernel source code and compile the kernel against exactly the same kernel version as your target. - Compile the loadable module against exactly the same kernel version as your target. - Ensure that you compile both images with debug information.
 The debugger requires run-time information from both images when debugging the module.